sgangaprasath/sgangaprasath.github.io/index.md

 ---
 My research interest lies broadly on topics of **elasticity, geometry and hydrodynamics**.
 During my PhD I have focused on _instabilities in thin elastic structures (sheets, filaments)_ and _dynamics of solid particles in fluid_.

 Small displacement theories in elasticity have become textbook material but the coupling with geometry in these theories is weak.
-Large deformation, geometry present themselves as non-linearity that bring in fascinating new facets to their behaviour.
+Large deformation, geometry bring in fascinating new facets to their behaviour.
 These are relevant in phenomenon ranging from micro-organismic motility, parcelling liquid droplets to movement of crop and tree canopies in wind.

 Particles suspended in fluids are ubiquitous starting from colloidal suspension, dust in atmosphere to collection of droplets inside clouds.
 The paramount hurdle in understanding the dynamics of these particles comes from the complicated nature of the governing equation (Maxey-Riley equations).
 We are interested in finding new ways to solve this issue without any apriori approximations.